 Committee members are identifying best practices, knowledge and research needed to eliminate the disparities before making recommendations for change.
 We recognize that YOU have knowledge to share about health and wellness in West Palm Beach.

-At the December 5th Racial & Ethnic Equality Action Summit held by the Task Force, West Palm Beach residents shared two top priorities regarding Health.
+Based on feedback from the December 5th, 2020 and June 12th, 2021 Racial & Ethnic Equality Action Summits held by the Task Force, West Palm Beach residents shared two top priorities regarding Health.
 The subcommittee is currently discussing these priorities:

 1. Improving access to and education about healthcare services and wellbeing resources